-Radiofrequency refers to radiation in the 3 kilohertz (kHz) to 300 gigahertz (GHz) region of the electrometric spectrum.
+Radiofrequency refers to radiation in the 3 kilohertz (kHz) to 300 gigahertz (GHz) region of the electromagnetic spectrum.
 The purpose of the radiofrequency (RF) safety program is to educate the Brown community about radiofrequency radiation.
-The following are sources of radiofrequency that are found on the Brown University campus: WiFi networks, cellular telephones or radio transmitters.
+The following are sources of radiofrequency that are found on the Brown University campus: WiFi networks, cellular telephones and radio transmitters.

 The Institute of Electrical and Electronics Engineers (IEEE) recommends limits for controlling exposures to radiofrequency fields.
 The limits are based on a careful review of the research into the health effects of exposure to RF radiation, and include wide margins for safety.
-The Brown Univerisity RF safety program follows these guidelines (limits).
+The Brown University RF safety program follows these guidelines (limits).

 To learn more about non-ionizing radiation, click the ‘Compliance’ and ‘Resources’ tabs to the left.

 Brown University uses WiFi (or wireless networking) as a way to connect a computer or other device to a network by using RF radiation.
 It can also be used for mobile internet access.
 WiFi uses low-power radio signals instead of cables.

 A cellsite (cellular telephone base station) communicates with a cellphone using radio signals.
 The radio signals are made up of RF fields.

 University issued cellphones connect to a service provider by using RF radiation.
 The cellphone is a small portable radio transmitter.

 Human exposure to RF emissions from hand-held mobile phones are measured in terms of specific absorption rate (SAR).
 The safe limit for a mobile phone user is an SAR of 1.6 watts per kilogram (W/kg), averaged over one gram of tissue, and compliance with this limit must be demonstrated before Federal Communications Commission approval is granted for marketing of a phone in the United States.